 Remember, Persian Rugs are a Piece of Art: this will help you appreciate the time and effort that goes into designing each carpet and rug.
 Also, make sure that you like the look, feel and color of the carpet.
 Urge the Shopkeeper to spread it out so that you can appreciate the design and layout and before you take it home.
 More importantly, visualize how it would fit into your lifestyle and décor back home.

 Explore your options: Shop around before you make a decision.
 Visit different stores to check out design, styles, sizes and more importantly prices.
 Recently, there has been a spurt of online buying options for rugs and carpets, but the touch and feel factor is important in such a purchase, so do not take the shorter route in this case.

 Caring for Your Persian Carpet

-Once you’ve made your purchase and are wondering how to take care of your latest buy, here are some tips on how you can keep that carpet of rug in good condition for years to come.
+Once you’ve made your purchase and are wondering how to take care of your latest buy, here are some tips on how you can keep that carpet off the rug in good condition for years to come.

 Spreading your carpet out in the Sun. an annual airing of the carpet will get rid of any damage by moths and wet weather.

-Regularly rotate your carpet your carpet or rug, inspect the underside for moth damage, vacuum it or give it a beating with a wooden paddle to get rid of dust.
+Regularly rotate your carpet or rug, inspect the underside for moth damage, vacuum it or give it a beating with a wooden paddle to get rid of dust.